Closures and notices

 We recommend visitors allow at least 3 hours to see everything.
 The Tower becomes very busy during school holidays, including half terms.

-During the summer holidays from early July onwards, we expect to be extremely busy.
+During the period between Christmas and New Year (27 - 31 December), we expect to be extremely busy.
 We strongly advise arriving as early as possible.

 Please allow extra time during these periods, where queues will form for many parts of the Tower, particularly the Crown Jewels and the ticketing areas.
 Do try to get here early.